rkmagic/dormia_app/README.md

 Web app live view reference: `https://dormia-eight.vercel.app/`

+## The problem

+Most people know they should sleep enough and go to bed on time.
+Knowing is not the hard part.
+Stopping is.

+Work stretches late.
+One more task becomes one more hour.
+Alone, sleep goals are easy to negotiate away.
+Dormia turns sleep into a game: targets, streaks, leagues, and live presence so going to bed on time and for long enough feels worth competing for.

 ## What This App Does

 - Authenticates users with Google Sign-In and Firebase Auth.